Logarithmic Coefficients and Generalized Multifractality of Whole-Plane SLE: Generalized integral means spectrum

 followed by a second intersection at the origin, $p=q=0,$ for $\gamma=\frac{2}{\kappa}$ and $\gamma_0=0$.

 The intersection of the {\bf blue} quartic \eqref{pqquartic} with the {\bf green} parabola $\mathcal G$ \eqref{C+dual} is located at

-Notice that these two intersection points have same abscissae, $p'_0(\kappa)$ \eqref{p0**}, where the transition for $\gamma_0=-\frac{1}{2}$ from the B--S bulk spectrum to the tip spectrum takes place.
+Notice that these two intersection points have same abscissae, $p'_0(\kappa)$ \eqref{p0**}, where the transition for $\gamma_0=-\frac{1}{2}$ from the bulk spectrum $\beta_0$ to the tip spectrum $\beta_{\mathrm{tip}}$ takes place.
 They are found by combining Eqs. \eqref{seed1} or Eqs. \eqref{seed2} with \eqref{betatip}.

 The tip spectrum and the generalized one coincide in both $\gamma$-intervals \eqref{3ter} and \eqref{3bis}, which together parameterize the branch of the quartic located below its contact with $\Delta_1$ (see Fig. \ref{gauche}).
 Because of the tip relevance condition \eqref{p0**}, only the interval \eqref{3bis} describing the lower infinite branch of the quartic located to the {\it left} of $Q_0$ will matter for the integral means spectrum.